hphelion/documentation/cli.unix.2.reference.md

 `hpcloud complete`

 ###Description
 Installs the HP Cloud bash completion file.
-If you run this command as the root user, the file is installed in a system-wide directory (if one is available).
-Otherwise, the file is installed  in the `~/.bash_completion.d/` directory.
-The `~/.bash_completion.d/` directory is not run by default; you must run the completion script explicitly.
+If you run this command as the root user, the file is installed in a system-wide directory, if available.
+If not, the file is installed  in the `~/.bash_completion.d/` directory.
+You must run the completion script explicitly to run the `~/.bash_completion.d/` directory.

 ###Examples
 Installs the HP Cloud bash completion file.: